thecodeofdaniel/thecodeofdaniel.github.io/content/posts/qemu-virt-manager/index.md

 sudo apt install qemu-kvm qemu-system qemu-utils python3 python3-pip libvirt-clients libvirt-daemon-system bridge-utils virtinst libvirt-daemon virt-manager
 ```

 Verify that the libvirtd service is started.
-It should be __active (running)__
+It should be **active (running)**

 ```bash
 sudo systemctl status libvirtd.service
 ```

-## Start Default Network for Networking
+## Start default network for networking

 VIRSH is a command to directly interact with our VMs from terminal.
-We use it to list networks, vm-status and various other tools when we need to make tweaks.
+We use it to
+list networks, vm-status and various other tools when we need to make tweaks.
 Here is how we start the default and make it auto-start after reboot.

 ```bash
 sudo virsh net-start default
 ```

 Network default started

 ```bash
 sudo virsh net-autostart default
 ```

 Check the status with

 ```bash
 sudo virsh net-list --all
 ```

 - It should look something like this

   ```